Sales Crediting: A Comprehensive Guide [2024 Edition]

 3. Split / Multiplier Attribution

-Finally, there are often some additional business rules that must be applied to derive the actual sales amount for which the user is eligible.
+Finally, there are often some additional sales crediting rules that must be applied to derive the actual sales amount for which the user is eligible.
 Some organizations apply territory splits where sales transactions are divided across multiple sellers.
-Other organizations may have crediting rules for specific products (e.g., services only count for 50% of the booked amount).
+Other organizations may have sales crediting rules for specific products (e.g., services only count for 50% of the booked amount).
 Besides these standing elements of the compensation program, there will typically be one-off splits or attribution adjustments that must be calculated.

 Output: The output is a complete dataset with transactions assigned to individuals, commission components, and the right sales credit amount for commission calculations to be used in earnings calculations.